Faculty Member

 Earl Nowgesic, RN, BScN, MHSc, PhD, FCAN is Anishinaabe and a member of Gull Bay First Nation / Kiashke Zaaging Anishinaabek (KZA).
 He is the son of the late Frederick Nowgesic of KZA and the late Deana Nowgesic (née MacLaurin) of Fort William First Nation who attended St. Joseph’s and St. Mary’s Indian Residential Schools, respectively, in Ontario.
 Dr. Earl Nowgesic has over 25 years of experience working in the health sector.

-Dr. Earl Nowgesic is the Visioning Director of CAAN Communities, Alliances & Networks.
-He has experience in First Nation and non-First Nation arenas, being employed as the first Epidemiologist for the Assembly of First Nations, the Director of the First Nations Centre at the National Aboriginal Health Organization, and the Associate Director of Research and Data Management at the Chiefs of Ontario.
+Dr. Earl Nowgesic is the Interim Program Director, Master of Public Health in Indigenous Health, in the Dalla Lana School of Public Health (DLSPH) at the University of Toronto (U of T).
+He has experience in First Nation and non-First Nation arenas.
+Dr. Nowgesic was the Director of the First Nations Centre at the National Aboriginal Health Organization, the Associate Director of Research and Data Management at the Chiefs of Ontario, and the first Epidemiologist for the Assembly of First Nations.
 Within two Health Canada branches—the First Nations and Inuit Health Branch and the Health Protection Branch—Dr. Nowgesic held positions as the National HIV/AIDS Program Specialist and a Canadian Field Epidemiologist, respectively.
-He has been Interim Director and Associate Director of the Waakebiness-Bryce Institute for Indigenous Health in the Dalla Lana School of Public Health (DLSPH), University of Toronto (U of T).
-Dr. Nowgesic was the inaugural Associate Scientific Director and Assistant Director of the Institute of Indigenous Peoples’ Health at the Canadian Institutes of Health Research (CIHR).
-He was the Director of Parliamentary Affairs in the Office of The Honourable Margo Greenwood, Senator, Senate of Canada.
+He has been Interim Director and Associate Director of the Waakebiness-Bryce Institute for Indigenous Health in DLSPH, U of T. Dr. Nowgesic was the inaugural Associate Scientific Director and Assistant Director of the Institute of Indigenous Peoples’ Health at the Canadian Institutes of Health Research (CIHR).
+He was the Visioning Director of CAAN Communities, Alliances & Networks.
+Dr. Nowgesic was the Director of Parliamentary Affairs in the Office of The Honourable Margo Greenwood, Senator, Senate of Canada.

 Dr. Nowgesic has volunteer experience participating on numerous councils, boards and committees including: the Aboriginal Nurses Association of Canada (now the Canadian Indigenous Nurses Association) Board of Directors; the Canadian Academy of Nursing Advisory Committee of the Canadian Nurses Association (CNA); the CIHR Canadian HIV Trials Network Community Advisory Committee; the CIHR HIV/AIDS Research Advisory Committee; the CIHR Institute Advisory Board on Health Promotion and Prevention; the CNA Aboriginal Health Nursing and Health Advisory Group; the Interagency Advisory Panel on Research Ethics Guiding Consortium for the Development of the Tri-Council Policy Statement Guidelines for Research Involving Aboriginal People (now Research Involving the First Nations, Inuit and Métis Peoples of Canada); the Public Health Agency of Canada (PHAC) National Aboriginal Council on HIV/AIDS; the PHAC-supported National Collaborating Centre for Indigenous Health Advisory Committee; the Public Health Ontario Board of Directors; the U of T Truth and Reconciliation Commission Steering Committee’s Indigenous Research Ethics and Community Relationships Working Group as the Working Group’s Co-Chair; and the University of Ottawa (uOttawa) Indigenous Alumni Council.
 Dr. Nowgesic is a past President of the Canadian Society for Circumpolar Health and past Vice-President of the International Union for Circumpolar Health.